mitesh1409/react-master/challenges/challenge-4.md

 Don't use innerHTML to accomplish any of this.

 **Solution**
-Following is React code and it is Declarative.
+Following is React code and it is "Declarative".

 ```jsx
 import { createRoot } from "react-dom/client"